deepmodeling/dpgen/README.md

 Now the supported property types are `eos`, `elastic`, `vacancy`, `interstitial`, `surface`, and `gamma`.
 Before property tests, `relaxation` should be done first or the relaxation results should be present in the corresponding directory `confs/mp-*/relaxation/relax_task`.
 A file named `task.json` in json format containing the property parameter will be written in the directory of each task after `make` step.
 Multiple property tests can be performed simultaneously.

-### Here we start to introduce the relaxation, property, refine, and reproduce calculations in `autotest` in details.
+### Below we start to introduce the relaxation, property, refine, and reproduce calculations in `autotest` in details.

 ### Relaxation calculations

 The relaxation of a structure should be carried out before calculating all other properties.

-First, we need input parameter file and we name it `relaxation.json` here.
+First, we need input parameter file and we name it `relax.json` here.
 All the relaxation calculations should be taken either by `VASP`, `ABACUS`, or `LAMMPS`.
 Here are two input examples for `VASP` and `LAMMPS` respectively.

 An example of the input file for relaxation by VASP: